Mathavakannan Kalimuthu: Appeal

-This was the final straw for 33-year-old Mathavakannan Kalimuthu, who, through his original lawyer Subhas Anandan, and another lawyer Sunil Sudheesan, filed an appeal regarding the issue of his life sentence, with the Attorney-General of Singapore becoming the defendant of this appeal.
+Mathavakannan filed a new appeal, through his original lawyer Subhas Anandan, and another lawyer Sunil Sudheesan, regarding the issue of his life sentence, with the Attorney-General of Singapore becoming the defendant of this appeal.

 In the appeal, which was heard in the High Court by High Court judge Lee Seiu Kin, Mr Subhas argued that there was no mention of commuted sentences in the ruling when the Court of Appeal changed the interpretation of life imprisonment.
 Since there was ambiguity, the benefit of the doubt should be given to their client.
 Mr Subhas said, "Mr Mathavakannan was of the belief and held the legitimate expectation that he had to serve 20 years' imprisonment in total and would potentially qualify for remission after 13 years and four months."
 He raised the fact that since he committed the offence before 20 August 1997, Mathavakannan's life term should be considered as a 20-year prison term by the Court of Appeal's stand that crimes committed before that date would warrant 20-year-long life sentences for those involved in these crimes.
 Subhas additionally pointed out that on 14 November 2002, SPS had stated that his client's "tentative date of release is 28 August 2011".
 It meant that SPS could only have stated this if it was of the opinion that life imprisonment meant 20 years' jail and was subject to remission, meaning that the SPS, having referred to President Ong's commutation order, it formed the view that life imprisonment meant 20 years with remission.
 This led to Mathavakannan to believe for a period of almost eight years that he only had to serve 20 years' imprisonment with remission.

 In response to Subhas Anandan's arguments, the Attorney-General's Chambers, argued that Mathavakannan's life sentence had taken effect on 28 April 1998, the day he received presidential clemency from President Ong.
 This would mean he was affected by the Court of Appeal ruling over life sentences meted out after 20 August 1997 and hence he must stay in jail for the rest of his natural life, with the possibility of parole once it was confirmed that at least 20 years of the sentence was fully served by the convicted prisoner.